Gumiho: Modern interpretations and media

 South Korea, as a country with an active media industry, frequently produces works based on indigenous legends, regardless of the fact that Christianity is the predominant religion in contemporary Korean society.
 The fox spirit is among the motifs employed in such media.
-The character Kumiho, featured in the horror anthology series Jeonseol-ui Gohyang (“Hometown of Legends”) aired by the public broadcaster KBS, became widely recognized by Korean audiences and has served as a source of inspiration for cultural creators.
+The character Kumiho, featured in the horror anthology series Jeonseorui gohyang ("Hometown of Legends") aired by the public broadcaster KBS, became widely recognized by Korean audiences and has served as a source of inspiration for cultural creators.
 Furthermore, the traditions of the kumiho and fox spirits also serve as material for contemporary illustrated storybooks.
 In addition, the story of the Kumiho is further evolving as new interpretations are created.
 This is due to Korean mythology not being centralized thus allowing more creative freedom from the individual when creating a story based on myth.